 Luckily for us, we’ve avoided this snafu following a few simple tricks.
 So fresh off the heels of a successful project with a ‘childhood friend-turned client’ of our founder + creative director, we thought we’d share some of our tips.

 Casual Is Fine. (but not when it comes to the paperwork)

-Sure, skip the formalities of shaking hands at meetings and signing off emails with “many thanks” - we’re all friends here.
-Bring on with the bro hugs and “peace out!” email sign offs.
-But when it comes to laying out the scope of work with expected deliverables and costs, never NEVER skip the formal paperwork.
+Sure, skip the formalities of shaking hands at meetings and signing off emails with “many thanks”.
+We’re all friends here – bring on the bro hugs and “peace out!” email sign offs.
+But when it comes to laying out the scope of work with expected deliverables and costs, never - EVER - skip the formal paperwork.

 Assume They Have Two Personalities

 The Business version of your friend may be WAY different than the Friend version of your friend.
 You might find out that the super laid back friend is actually super high strung and makes people cry at work.
 You never know which of these personalities you’ll get when the friend becomes your client.

 So ask a few questions about their work style - should there be regularly scheduled progress meetings or do they just want you to handle everything and show up when it’s finished?
 Do they prefer emails or phone calls?
 Do they have any HR violations you should be aware of? (just kidding...don’t ask that).